 - Built in a single piece in a factory and transported as a single unit.

 For the industry and the general public, it’s common to interchange the terms “mobile home” and “manufactured home”.
-Technically, though, manufactured homes must have been built after June 15, 1976, and must meet a set of rigorous standards set forth by HUD.
+Technically, though, manufactured homes must have been built after June 15, 1976, and must meet a set of rigorous safety standards set forth by HUD.
 Indeed, today’s manufactured homes are much more durable, safe, strong, and eco-friendly than their pre-1976 predecessors, thanks to these regulations and subsequent HUD code updates.

 Some of the guidelines that manufactured home builders must follow include the height of the rooms and ceilings — manufactured homes must have ceilings at least seven feet high — as well as the size of certain rooms, including single- and double-person bedrooms.
 Additionally, HUD guidelines cover certain safety requirements, such as having a fire alarm in certain rooms and using fire-retardant materials, as well as standards regarding plumbing and electricity.